-Fluoride – when it is at recommended levels – prevents cavities.
-It is a key part of oral health.
+Fluoride prevents cavities.
+It is a key part to good oral health.
 The recommended baseline sources of fluoride for all of us are a combination of fluoridated water and brushing twice a day with fluoride toothpaste.
-Dentists and healthcare providers may also recommend additional sources of fluoride, like in-office treatments and fluoride varnish, for those who need a little more prevention.
+Dentists and healthcare providers may also recommend additional sources of fluoride, like in-office treatments and fluoride varnish, for those who need it.

 What are fluoride and fluoridation?

 Fluoride is a mineral that exists naturally in most water sources, including lakes, rivers and the ocean.
 It also exists in varying levels in the food and beverages we drink.
 Through the process known as “water fluoridation,” public water systems balance the amount of fluoride to the optimum level for preventing tooth decay.

 How does fluoride prevent tooth decay?